 This addition to the User Guide has been made to support the TNMCorps' courthouse data collection pilot project.
 This pilot project has been established to test the ability of the TNMCorps' crowdsourcing model to collect a dataset from scratch.
-Because this is a pilot project, any courthouse data that is collected and verified will not go into any USGS products (The National Map or US Topo maps) until we have been granted approval to do so.

 Unlike other structures The National Map Corps collects, every courthouse will be added to the map by volunteers, therefore you will not see any courthouse points with a red border.